Light in correlated disordered media: Introduction

 \section{Introduction}

 Correlated disordered media are non-crystalline heterogeneous materials exhibiting pronounced spatial correlations in their structure and morphology.
 The topic has bloomed in the context of optics and photonics, gradually unveiling the considerable impact of structural correlations on the scattering, transport, and localization of light in matter.
-These findings let us envision novel types of materials with unprecedented optical functionalities and raise a number of challenges in theoretical modelling, material fabrication and optical spectroscopy.
+In essence, correlations engender constructive and destructive interferences that survive configurational average.
+This leads not only to more pronounced spectral and angular features at the single scattering level, but also to profound modifications of the radiation properties of quantum emitters and the macroscopic diffusion of photons by intricate near-field and multiple wave scattering phenomena.
+Recent findings let us envision novel types of materials with unprecedented optical functionalities and raise a number of challenges in theoretical modelling, material fabrication and optical spectroscopy.
 This article aims to provide an overview of this emerging research field, starting from the basic principles of light interaction with heterogeneous media to the most recent and still actively debated topics.

 The scattering of light by heterogeneous media has a long and venerable history, which started more than a century ago with pioneering studies on the refractive index of fluids of atoms or molecules~\cite{lorenz1880ueber, lorentz1880ueber}, the electromagnetic scattering by particles~\cite{rayleigh1899xxxiv, maxwellgarnett1904colours, mie1908beitrage}, and the phenomenon of critical opalescence in binary fluid mixtures~\cite{Smoluchowski1908molekular, einstein1910theorie, ornstein1914accidental}.
 The foundations of a rigorous theoretical treatment of multiple light scattering were built in the 1930s~\cite{kirkwood1936theory, yvon1937recherches} to take its full dimension a few decades later with various important contributions~\cite{foldy1945multiple, lax1951multiple, lax1952multiple, twersky1964propagation, keller1964stochastic}.
 These early works already pointed out the key role played by structural correlations on light scattering, a nice illustration of this being the transparency of the cornea resulting from short-range correlations in ensembles of discrete scatterers~\cite{maurice1957structure, hart1969light, benedek1971theory, twersky1975transparency}.